Book in-progress

 Articles

 “Making Sense of #MeToo: Intersectionality and Contemporary Feminism.”
 Peitho: The Journal of the Coalition of Feminist Scholars in the History of Rhetoric and Composition.
 Spring 2020.
-Forthcoming.

 “Interview Practices as Accessibility: The Academic Job Market.”
 Composition Forum.
 Special Issue: Doing Composition in the Presence of Disability (Summer 2018).